saladtopfive/OTWnatas-walkthrough/natas13/solution.md

 As we can see alot of the headers translated to ASCII are non-standard characters, this can be a problem so let's pick the one with normal chars - **bmp (bitmap).**

-## 🛠️A dding the header to the script
+## 🛠️  Adding the header to the script

 Let's take the script from our natas12 solution and add `BM` infront of it, so the `exif` function thinks the file is a **bitmap.**
 ```php